 Where to buy a Nintendo Switch in Australia

 With things slowly getting back to normal in most of Australia's states and territories, Nintendo Switch stock has started return to store shelves and online retailers.
 That said, the highly sought-after console/handheld doesn't tend to stay in stock for very long, meaning it's best to act fast in order to secure a unit.
 Here are the best Nintendo Switch and Switch Lite deals in Australia at the moment.

 It seems like every time Nintendo Switch consoles (with docking station and detachable Joy-Cons) are back in stock at Amazon Australia, they sell out incredibly fast!
-Thankfully, the console is back in stock once again, meaning you can pick up the Neon Blue/Red Joy-Cons version right now for AU$448 if you hurry!
+Thankfully, the console is back in stock once again, meaning you can pick up the Switch in both the Neon Blue/Red Joy-Cons or Grey Joy-Cons versions right now for AU$448 if you hurry!
 We don't expect this batch to last long, so grab yours today!View Deal